N3sh47/N3sh47/README.md

 # About me <img src="https://media.giphy.com/media/TEnXkcsHrP4YedChhA/giphy.gif" width="35">

 Hey there!
 I am a student interested in programming and cyber security.
-I play CTFs, share [writeups](https://N3sh47.github.io).
+I play CTFs and share <a href="https://N3sh47.github.io">writeups.</a>
 <br>

 ### Areas of interest: